Douglas Lilburn: Early life

 Lilburn was born in Whanganui and spent his early years on the family sheep farm in the upper Turakina River valley at Drysdale.
 He attended Waitaki Boys' High School from 1930 to 1933, before moving to Christchurch to study journalism and music over the next three years at Canterbury University College, then part of the University of New Zealand.
 In 1936 his career in music was set when his tone poem Forest won visiting composer Percy Grainger's national composition competition.
-In 1937 he began studying at the Royal College of Music in London, tutored in composition by Ralph Vaughan Williams until 1939.
+In 1937 he began studying at the Royal College of Music in London, where Ralph Vaughan Williams tutored him in composition until 1939.
 The two men remained close: in later years Lilburn sent Vaughan Williams gifts of New Zealand honey, knowing that the older man was fond of it.
 Letters of thanks from Vaughan Williams in 1947 and 1948 confirm this.

-Lilburn's early works display the influence of Jean Sibelius; the symphonic poem Forest (1936), in which Lilburn depicts the autumn scenery of Mount Peel in South Canterbury, finds its composer, according to Robert Hoskins, "tracking Sibelius through the shadowy woods, keeping his own distance, but measuring his own hesitancy until he takes his own road."
+Lilburn's early works display the influence of Jean Sibelius.
+The symphonic poem Forest (1936), in which Lilburn depicts the autumn scenery of Mount Peel in South Canterbury, finds its composer, according to Robert Hoskins, "tracking Sibelius through the shadowy woods, keeping his own distance, but measuring his own hesitancy until he takes his own road."
 Furthermore, the Phantasy Quartet (1939) contains "Sibelian pizzicatos".

 Career

 Lilburn returned to New Zealand in 1940 and served as guest conductor in Wellington for three months with the NBS String Orchestra.
-He shifted to Christchurch in 1941 and worked as a freelance composer and teacher until 1947.
+He moved to Christchurch in 1941 and worked as a freelance composer and teacher until 1947.
 Between 1946 and 1949 and again in 1951, he was Composer-in-Residence at the Cambridge Summer Music Schools.

 During these years he was heavily involved in New Zealand arts activity, and became friends with other artists such as Allen Curnow, Denis Glover, Rita Angus, and Alistair Campbell.

-In 1947, Lilburn moved to Wellington to take up a position at Victoria University as part-time lecturer in music.
+In 1947, Lilburn moved back to Wellington to take up a position at Victoria University as part-time lecturer in music.
 He became a full-time lecturer in 1949, senior lecturer in 1955, was appointed Associate Professor of Music in 1963 and Professor with a personal chair in music in 1970.
 Following visits to studios in Europe and Canada in 1963, Lilburn founded the electronic music studio at the university in 1966 — the first in Australasia — and was its director until 1979, a year before his retirement.

 Later years

-Lilburn was awarded an Honorary Doctorate from the University of Otago in 1969 and in 1978 was presented with the Citation for Services to New Zealand Music by the Composers Association of New Zealand.
-On 6 February 1988, Lilburn became the eighth appointee to The Order of New Zealand.
+Lilburn was awarded an honorary doctorate by the University of Otago in 1969, and in 1978 was presented with the Citation for Services to New Zealand Music by the Composers Association of New Zealand.
+On 6 February 1988, Lilburn became the eighth appointee to the Order of New Zealand, and two years later he received the New Zealand 1990 Commemoration Medal.